Non Deductible IRA vs Brokerage Account – Which is Better?

 What is a Non Deductible IRA Contribution?

-Further, households in this category are also usually unable to make Roth IRA contributions as well since their income is above the maximum set by the IRS to be eligible for Roth IRA contributions.
+Further, households in this category are also usually unable to make Roth IRA contributions as well since their income is above the maximum income limitations set by the IRS to be eligible for Roth IRA contributions.

 However anyone, regardless of income, is able to make a contribution to a traditional IRA, but receive no tax deduction for the contribution.
 This is commonly referred to as a Non-Deductible IRA contribution.